USS INDEPENDENCE

 April ?, Cmdr.
 Kenneth M. Coleman relieved Cmdr.
 Curt A. Renshaw as CO of the Independence (Blue).

 April 26, USS Independence pulled into Port Everglades, Fla., for the start of the annual Broward Navy Days Fleet Week.
-The ship departed Norfolk April 17.
+The ship departed Norfolk on April 17.

 May 6, LCS 2 entered the BAE Systems Norfolk Ship Repair facility for a three-month industrial post-delivery availability (IPDA).